What Is a Crypto Wallet?

 If you are new to crypto, you might picture a wallet as something that holds your coins, like a digital purse.
 The reality is a little different, and understanding it will change how you think about keeping your assets safe.

-A crypto wallet does not actually store any coins.
-What it stores are your private keys, which are special codes that prove you own your cryptocurrency on the blockchain.
+private keys, which are special codes that prove you own your cryptocurrency on the blockchain.
 The blockchain is essentially a public record of every transaction ever made.
 Your private key is your permission slip to move funds on that record.
 Lose it, and your crypto is gone forever with no way to recover it.

 Your wallet also holds your public address, which works like a bank account number.
 You share it with others so they can send you funds.
 The private key, on the other hand, should never be shared with anyone.